Destination Namibia: On Safari in Etosha

 By Natasha von Geldern

-Have you been to Etosha in Namibia?
+Have you been to Etosha National Park in Namibia?
 Where’s your favourite African safari destination?

 2. Sooo beautiful!
 I have a strange connection to Namibia, which I’ll tell you another time lol.
 But I’ve still never been!